ampproject/amphtml/spec/amp-var-substitutions.md

 first became visible in the viewport.
 Total engaged time will be 0 until the page first becomes visible.
 This variable requires the [amp-analytics](../extensions/amp-analytics/amp-analytics.md) extension to be present on the page.

-### BACKGROUNDED_STATE
+### BACKGROUND_STATE

-When used, will provide the current backgrounded state of the page.
+When used, will provide the current background state of the page.

 Possible values are 0, the page is visible, or 1, the page is backgrounded.